 On 3rd May, 1939, Stalin dismissed Maxim Litvinov, his Jewish Commissar for Foreign Affairs.
 Litvinov had been closely associated with the Soviet Union's policy of an antifascist alliance.
 Meetings soon took place between Vyacheslav Molotov, Litvinov's replacement and Joachim von Ribbentrop, the German foreign minister.
 On 28th August, 1939, the Nazi-Soviet Pact was signed in Moscow.
 Under the terms of the agreement, both countries promised to remain neutral if either country became involved in a war.

+Stalin now ordered the Red Army into Poland and reclaimed land lost when the Brest-Litovsk Treaty was signed in 1918.
 Another aspect of the Brest-Litovsk Treaty that made the Soviet Union vulnerable to attack was the loss of Finland.
 Leningrad was only thirty-two kilometres from the Finnish border.
 This made Leningrad and its 3.5 million population, a potential target of artillery fire.
 Stalin therefore began to consider the Invasion of Finland.

 After attempts to negotiate the stationing of Soviet troops in Finland failed, Stalin ordered the Red Army to invade.
 Adolf Hitler, who also had designs on Finland, was forced to standby and watch the Soviet Union build up its Baltic defences.
 It took the Soviet troops three months to force the Finnish government to agree to Stalin's original demands.
 Although the world was now aware of Stalin's shrewdness in foreign affairs, Finland's small army of 200,000 men had exposed the Soviet Union's poorly trained and equipped army.